Abdulla4Gamer/7B-Music-Bot/Readme.md

-type "node ." in the terminal and the bot will turn on ;)
+edit the bot.json in the config folder and put ur bot status, token , and set the prefix the save, then type "node ." in the terminal and it should work ;)